 There were visits to the Tiffany Dome inside Macy’s, a recording session of NPR’s news quiz show “Wait Wait Don’t Tell Me,” eating Chicago’s deep dish pizza at Giordano’s, visiting the Magnificent Mile, Navy Pier, and the Smith Museum of Stained Glass.

 Melinnium Park was an exquisite connection between our hotel and the Chicago Art Institute.
 On several days we strolled through there taking in the haunting “Agora” sculptures by Magdalena Abakanowicz and the playful clay shapes and figures of Jun Kaneko.
-Agora “AGORA” by Magdalena Abakanowicz
+“AGORA” by Magdalena Abakanowicz

 Both the reflecting pool and “The Cloud” attracted many families inviting them into crazy watery antics and playful distorted reflections.
 It was a delightful interruption to the big city bustle.

-Jeni and the Bean Jeni at the “Cloud,” popularly known as “The Bean”
+Jeni at the “Cloud,” popularly known as “The Bean”

 We polished off our Chicago whirl with an architectural tour by boat along the Chicago River and a spin around Lake Michigan.
 Such fun, my inspiration tank is on “full” and my time with daughter Jeni is an unspeakable treasure in my spirit, never to dim or be erased.